-Source: for the period 2011-2021 Istat (for the items of general government consolidated accounts and GDP) and Bank of Italy (for debt); for the official 2022 targets Ministry of Economy and Finance - Update of the Economic and Financial Document, revised and updated version (policy scenario; November 2022).
+Source: for the period 2011-2022 Istat (for the items of general government consolidated accounts and GDP) and Bank of Italy (for debt).

 (1) Overall balance net of interest payments. - (2) Loans granted to countries belonging to the EMU, both bilaterally and via the European Financial Stability Facility (EFSF), and contribution to the European Stability Mechanism's (ESM) paid-in capital.